 3. Float on a hot air balloon over Bagan

 A hot balloon ride over Bagan is a superb activity to do in Bagan.
-The roughly one-hour flights leave at dawn or sunset and drift over much of the site, with glorious views of the distant mountains, the temples and rural village life hazed in mists - you probably have been dreaming about it.
+The roughly one-hour flights leave at dawn or sunset and drift over much of the site, with glorious views of the distant mountains, the temples, and rural village life hazed in mists - you probably have been dreaming about it.

 Hot air balloon flights in Bagan typically run from October through March and cannot be guaranteed to operate (bookings can be refunded).
-Price can be a bit expensive, ranging from 260 USD to 330 USD per person, depending on how many people in your group and which company you choose, but it is worth every penny.
+Price can be a bit expensive, ranging from 260 USD to 330 USD per person, depending on how many people are in your group and which company you choose, but it is worth every penny.

 4. Mingle with locals

-The temples are magnificent, the views are stunning, but sometimes it’s the special moments interacting with local people that stay the longest in your travel memory.
+The temples are magnificent, and the views are stunning, but sometimes it’s the special moments interacting with local people that stay the longest in your travel memory.

-5. Take Some Time Your Own
+5. Take Some Time on Your Own

 Things to consider when exploring Bagan: